zmanian/gaia/spec/spec.md

-# Staking Module
+# Stake Module

-The staking module is tasked with various core staking functionality.
+## Overview

-Ultimately it is responsible for:
+The stake module is tasked with various core staking functionality.
+Through the stake module atoms may be bonded, delegated, and provisions/rewards are distributed.
+Atom provisions are distributed to validators and their delegators through share distribution of a collective pool of all staked atoms.
+As atoms are created they are added to the common pool and each share become proportionally worth more atoms.
+Fees are distributed through a similar pooling mechanism but where each validator and delegator maintains an adjustment factor to determine the true proportion of fees they are entitled too.
+This adjustment factor is updated for each delegator and validator for each block where changes to the voting power occurs in the network.
+Broken down, the stake module at a high level is responsible for:
  - Declaration of candidacy for becoming a validator
  - Updating Tendermint validating power to reflect slashable stake
  - Delegation and unbonding transactions